Mental Health Facilities Alamogordo, NM

 Gerald Champion Regional Medical Center Inpatient Behavioral Medicine Services

 Gerald Champion Regional Medical Center Inpatient Behavioral Medicine Services is a mental health treatment center in Alamogordo, NM, located at 2669 North Scenic Drive, 88310 zip code area.
-Gerald Champion Regional Medical Center Inpatient Behavioral Medicine Services provides hospital inpatient treatment, outpatient treatment and partial hospitalization/day treatment.
-Gerald Champion Regional Medical Center Inpatient Behavioral Medicine Services offers psychotropic medication, cognitive behavioral therapy and electroconvulsive therapy to seniors 65 or older, adults and young adults.
-Gerald Champion Regional Medical Center Inpatient Behavioral Medicine Services also supports people with Alzheimer's or dementia, people with PTSD and people with serious mental illness.
-Additional services at Gerald Champion Regional Medical Center Inpatient Behavioral Medicine Services consist of family psychoeducation, court-ordered outpatient treatment and suicide prevention services.
+Gerald Champion Regional Medical Center Inpatient Behavioral Medicine Services provides outpatient treatment, hospital inpatient treatment and partial hospitalization/day treatment.
+Gerald Champion Regional Medical Center Inpatient Behavioral Medicine Services offers individual psychotherapy, electroconvulsive therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
+Gerald Champion Regional Medical Center Inpatient Behavioral Medicine Services also supports LGBT, active duty military and people with trauma.
+Additional services at Gerald Champion Regional Medical Center Inpatient Behavioral Medicine Services consist of chronic disease/illness management, suicide prevention services and family psychoeducation.

 Heritage Program For Senior Adults The Therapy Center - 36.3 miles from Alamogordo, NM

 Heritage Program For Senior Adults The Therapy Center is a mental health clinic in Ruidoso, New Mexico, located at 213 Sudderth Drive, 88345.
-Heritage Program For Senior Adults The Therapy Center offers telemedicine/telehealth and outpatient treatment.
-Heritage Program For Senior Adults The Therapy Center provides individual psychotherapy, couples/family therapy and behavior modification to young adults, seniors 65 or older and adults.
+Heritage Program For Senior Adults The Therapy Center offers outpatient treatment and telemedicine/telehealth.
+Heritage Program For Senior Adults The Therapy Center provides dialectical behavior therapy, cognitive behavioral therapy and couples/family therapy to adults, seniors 65 or older and young adults.
 Heritage Program For Senior Adults The Therapy Center also supports seniors or older adults and people with serious mental illness.
-Some other services provided by Heritage Program For Senior Adults The Therapy Center include suicide prevention services, intensive case management and assertive community treatment.
+Some other services provided by Heritage Program For Senior Adults The Therapy Center include family psychoeducation, intensive case management and assertive community treatment.

 El Paso Va Healthcare System Las Cruces Clinic - 59.5 miles from Alamogordo, NM

-El Paso Va Healthcare System Las Cruces Clinic is a mental health facility in Las Cruces, NM, located at 3401 Del Rey Boulevard, in the 88012 zip code.
-El Paso Va Healthcare System Las Cruces Clinic provides outpatient treatment and telemedicine/telehealth.
-El Paso Va Healthcare System Las Cruces Clinic provides integrated dual diagnosis disorder treatment, couples/family therapy and trauma therapy to young adults, adults and seniors 65 or older.
+El Paso Va Healthcare System Las Cruces Clinic is one of mental health facilities in Las Cruces, New Mexico, located at 3401 Del Rey Boulevard, 88012 zip code.
+El Paso Va Healthcare System Las Cruces Clinic provides telemedicine/telehealth and outpatient treatment.
+El Paso Va Healthcare System Las Cruces Clinic provides group therapy, trauma therapy and psychotropic medication to young adults, adults and seniors 65 or older.
 El Paso Va Healthcare System Las Cruces Clinic also supports veterans.
-Some other services available at El Paso Va Healthcare System Las Cruces Clinic include assertive community treatment, family psychoeducation and suicide prevention services.
+Additional services provided at El Paso Va Healthcare System Las Cruces Clinic include suicide prevention services, housing services and education services.

 La Clinica De Familia Inc - 61.8 miles from Alamogordo, NM

 La Clinica De Familia Inc is a mental health clinic in Las Cruces, NM, located at 100 West Griggs Avenue, 88001 zip code area.
 La Clinica De Familia Inc provides outpatient treatment.
-La Clinica De Familia Inc offers individual psychotherapy, psychotropic medication and behavior modification to seniors 65 or older, young adults and adults.
-La Clinica De Familia Inc also supports people with trauma, people with PTSD and clients referred from the court/judicial system.
-Additional services offered at La Clinica De Familia Inc include housing services, supported housing and mentoring/peer support/consumer-run services.
+La Clinica De Familia Inc offers cognitive behavioral therapy, psychotropic medication and group therapy to children / adolescents, seniors 65 or older and young adults.
+La Clinica De Familia Inc also supports people with trauma, clients referred from the court/judicial system and people with PTSD.
+Additional services offered at La Clinica De Familia Inc include assertive community treatment, diet and exercise counseling and supported housing.

 Emergence Health Network - 73.8 miles from Alamogordo, NM

 Emergence Health Network is a mental health treatment clinic in El Paso, Texas, located at 9565 Diana Drive, in the 79924 zip code.
 Emergence Health Network provides telemedicine/telehealth and outpatient treatment.
-Emergence Health Network provides individual psychotherapy, group therapy and trauma therapy to young adults, adults and seniors 65 or older.
-Emergence Health Network also supports people with serious mental illness, military families and people with PTSD.
-Additional services provided by Emergence Health Network consist of illness management and recovery, supported housing and suicide prevention services.
+Emergence Health Network provides trauma therapy, psychotropic medication and group therapy to adults, seniors 65 or older and young adults.
+Emergence Health Network also supports people with serious mental illness, people with PTSD and military families.
+Additional services provided by Emergence Health Network consist of illness management and recovery, suicide prevention services and supported employment.

 Frequently Asked Questions About Mental Health Treatment in Alamogordo, NM